taskswithcode/probability_for_ml_notebooks/README.md

-### ML notebooks accompanying Youtube shorts and videos
+### Machine Learning notebooks accompanying Youtube shorts and videos

 These are notebooks accompanying Youtube shorts & videos.
 The shorts explain Machine Learning(ML) and probability concepts (required for ML) in under a minute